natalieagus/50005/docs/Problem Set/10-dns.md

   </p>

   <p>
-    If the local DNS server does not support recursion, then the client — in this case, the browser — must take over the resolution process.
+    If the local DNS server does not support recursion, then the client (in this case, the browser) must take over the resolution process.
 It would receive referrals instead of final answers, and would need to send its own queries to each DNS server along the path.
 The flow would look like this: the browser queries the root server for the TLD, receives the address of the TLD server, then queries the TLD server for the domain, receives the authoritative server’s name, and finally queries that server for the IP address of the hostname.
   </p>

   <p>